-It is good taste to use :if-feature:implementation-name rather than #+implementation-name to only depend on the specified module on the specific implementation that provides it.
-See [if-feature-option], page 21.
+It is good taste to use (:feature :implementation-name (:require module-name)) rather than #+implementation-name (:require module-name) to only depend on the specified module on the specific implementation that provides it.
+See [Feature dependencies], page 22.

-6.3.10 Feature dependencies
+6.3.12 Feature dependencies